rezafitriaman/weather-widget/weather-widget/README.md

 card-lg
 card-xl
 card-2xl
 _____

 Accessibility;
-U can use "voiceOver" on mac to read the whole page: "press option ctrl a" to read the page automatically
+U can use "voiceOver" on mac or other tool to read the whole page: "press option ctrl a" to read the page automatically.
+_____

+Test:
+U can run ng test to test the project.